Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Results on the effectiveness of bubble curtains

 \section{Results on the effectiveness of bubble curtains}

 In this section, we present results for the effectiveness of bubble curtains using the semi-analytical model and numerical simulations.
-To understand these results, we build upon the insights into the density changes within the recirculation cells presented in the previous section.
-Importantly, we address the reason for the scatter in the effectiveness values as a function of $\Fr$ observed in figure~\ref{fig:E_validation}.
+To understand these results, we build upon the insights into the density changes inside the recirculation cells presented in the previous section.
+Importantly, we address the reason for the scatter in the effectiveness values as a function of $\Fr$ observed in Fig.~\ref{fig:E_validation}.

 Figure \ref{fig:E_vs_t} shows the effectiveness as a function of time for all simulations and, in the background, for selected $\Fr$ values using the semi-analytical model.
-The calculations for the semi-analytical model were done with $\rd=1.02$, while for the simulations, several different values of $\rd$ were used as explained in \S \ref{section:flow_initialization}.
+The calculations for the semi-analytical model were done with $\rd=1.02$, while for the simulations, several different values of $\rd$ were used as explained in Sect.\ref{section:flow_initialization}.
 In fact, it was discussed in the previous section that the relative changes in density in the control volume $\f 1$ and $\s 1$ given by $(\tilde{\bar{\rho}}_{\f1}-1)/(\rd -1)$ and $(\rd - \tilde{\bar{\rho}}_{\s1})/(\rd -1)$, respectively, are independent of $\rd$ to a good approximation.
-This result extends to the density change in control volume $\pl$ given by $(\tilde{\bar{\rho}}_{\pl}-(\rd+1)/2)/(\rd -1)$ and, following \eqref{eq:fluxes_fit_4}a, for $\Delta M_{\f 2}/(\rd -1)$.
-Consequently, from \eqref{eq:DeltaML1}--\eqref{eq:effectiveness_analytical_2}, it can be seen that the effectiveness as a function of time, $E(t)$, should also be, to a good approximation, independent of $\rd$.
-This result is remarkable because the quantity $\sigma -1$ [found in the denominator of the second term in \eqref{eq:effectiveness_analytical_2}] varies over one order of magnitude, from 0.003 to 0.04.
+This result extends to the density change in the control volume $\pl$ given by $(\tilde{\bar{\rho}}_{\pl}-(\rd+1)/2)/(\rd -1)$ and, following Eq. \eqref{eq:fluxes_fit_4a}, for $\Delta M_{\f 2}/(\rd -1)$.
+Consequently, from Eqs. \eqref{eq:DeltaML1}--\eqref{eq:effectiveness_analytical_2}, it can be seen that the effectiveness as a function of time, $E(t)$, should also be, to a good approximation, independent of $\rd$.
+This result is remarkable because the quantity $\sigma -1$ [found in the denominator of the second term in Eq. \eqref{eq:effectiveness_analytical_2}] varies over one order of magnitude, from 0.003 to 0.04.